HACKERALERT/Picocrypt/README.md

 # Contribution
 If you manage to find a bug or security issue, please create an Issue.
 If the security problem is severe or critical and could potentially be exploited by hackers if published, please contact me privately through the contacts section in my website: https://evansu.cc.
 If one of Picocrypt's dependencies gets a critical security patch, let me know and I'll update the code (if necessary) and recompile the .exe for Windows.
 I'm also open to suggestions and features (you can leave an Issue for that).

+# Donations
+If you find Picocrypt useful, please consider donating.
+I've spent countless hours on Picocrypt and I'd love to get Picocrypt along with its dependencies audited by a cybersecurity firm such as Cure53.
+Audits typically cost <i>thousands</i> of dollars, so I'm asking for your support.
+If every person who saw this message or uses Picocrypt donated a dollar or too, I'd have enough funds to get Picocrypt audited.
+For more information about donating, see <a href="donate.md">here</a>.